A wake-up call – RAF Swinderby turned to dust!

 I will be doing more thinking and feel we need to work harder to define what our heritage at North Luffenham and Woolfox Lodge is?
 What we can do before, during and after development, should it occur, to respect the deeds done from and at this battlefield?
 In the back of my mind is also the precedent for a new town to be built at Cottesmore should the MOD leave that as well.

 The Luffenham Thor site is now Grade 2 listed but the rest of the station – which is a very well preserved bomber station, due to the it usage post war, is not much changed from when it was built.
 What is it’s significance?
-What are we suggesting we destroy and how should we view this?
+What are we suggesting we destroy (2024 – the Officers; Mess has been approved for destruction to make way for a housing estate) and how should we view this?
 How do we ensure ‘heritage’ is recognised and in particular, the amazing things that the people did to add to the war effort.
 Therefore, this blog focusses on the ‘people’ stories that I can find.

 More to follow – if you have a story to add – or would like to help – please contact me.
-I am in need of the help of a medals expert to uncover the citations – do you know one? – please connect me.
+I am in need of the help of any one with a computer who has interest and time to uncover citations – do you know someone? – please connect me.
 Many thanks.

 1. Hi i wonder if you can help me